 By the way, James has been to the barber a few times now, and it has never taken as long.

-While James was sitting and praying that his haircut would finish soon, an older lady entered the barber shop and came right up to me.
-And then she started to chat to me.
+While James was sitting and praying that his haircut would finish soon, an older lady entered the barbershop and came right up to me.
+And then she started to chat with me.
 All my attempts to make it clear to her that I did not understand Indonesian failed.
-She talked and talked, rubbed on my arm (I suppose to see if my tattoos are real) and seemed to be as happy as a little kid.
+She talked and talked, rubbed on my arm (I suppose to see if my tattoos are real), and seemed to be as happy as a little kid.

 Her smile was irresistible, and even though we don’t have any idea what she was talking about, we like to think back to this visit.

-And not only because of the funny experience with the lady, but also because of the young barber, who cut James’ hair so intently that we will keep his facial expressions in our memory forever.
+Not only because of the funny experience with the lady but also because of the young barber, who cut James’ hair so intently that we will keep his facial expressions in our memory forever.

 He put so much effort in and sacrificed so much time!
-All for just 93 cents!!
+And all that for just 93 cents!!